A practical guide to Shopify automation to escalate delayed shipments after 2 days

 Proactive communication and efficient resolution of delayed shipments are crucial for customer retention.
 By preventing customer frustration and providing timely updates, this automation can significantly improve customer satisfaction and reduce the likelihood of churn.

 AI support agents offer a unified approach by combining deep integrations, a powerful custom workflow engine, and conversational AI.
-Unlike traditional helpdesks that are reactive or workflow builders that just shuffle tasks, AI agents proactively solve issues and communicate directly with customers.
+While traditional helpdesks provide a robust foundation for managing incoming requests, AI agents add a layer of proactive communication by resolving issues directly with customers.

 Effective automation requires real-time access to key data sources, primarily your Shopify store for order details (customer name, value, history) and your shipping carriers for the latest tracking statuses.
 This integrated data allows the AI to make informed decisions and personalize responses.